NLP4L/manuals/getting_started.md

 ```

-3. Input a name of job in the Job Name text box and press the Save button.
+3. Input a name of job in the Job Name text box and click the Save button.
 Now you have a new job added.

 ![job_info_screen](images/screenshot_job_info.png)

 ### Running a Job

 The Run button is displayed when a Job is added.
-Let's press the Run button to run the Job.
+Let's click the Run button to run the Job.
 You can see the started Job on the [Job Status](http://localhost:9000/dashboard/job/status) screen.